lf94/kenzie/README.md

 In the rare case it may be necessary to edit the `config.scad` file to adjust the extrusion height measurement.

+## Building

+Run `make` and each part is output to `stl/`.
+You can also open `main.scad` in OpenSCAD and you'll see the full result.

+NOTE: OpenCSG mode has a lot of "z-fighting", meaning you'll see a lot of flicking faces.
+This is ok - when rendering, this is resolved.

 ## Motivation

 This was originally inspired by book stands and designed for creating a stand